antonindanalet/home_office_in_microcensus/README.md

 ### Prerequisites to run the code

-To run the code itself, you need python 3, pandas, Geopandas, xlrd and PandasBiogeme.
+To run the code itself, you need python 3, pandas, Geopandas, xlrd, PandasBiogeme and pygeos.

 ### Data prerequisites